VenkateshShanbhag/AndroidApp/README.md

 * ##### Triggers for database collection update:
-  Create a trigger function to listen to the database change event.
+  Create a [trigger](https://docs.mongodb.com/realm/triggers/database-triggers/) function to listen to the database change event(Select operation type insert, update).
 Function is configured to send push notifications to the application on change event on TrackingGeospatial collection.

           exports = function(changeEvent) {
             const { updateDescription, fullDocument } = changeEvent;